 The Claims Administrator administers Mental Health Services and Substance Use Disorder Services for Members.
-See the Out-of-area services section for an explanation of how Benefits are administered for out-of-state services.

 A Participating Provider must get prior authorization from the Claims Administrator for all non-emergency Hospital admissions for Mental Health Services and Substance Use Disorder Services, and for certain outpatient Mental Health and Substance Use Disorder Services.
 See the Medical Management Programs section for more information about prior authorization.